WandiParis/EasyAdminPlusBundle/README.md

+# EasyAdminPlusBundle

 :exclamation: **DISCLAIMER** :exclamation:

-EXPERIMENTAL-BETA VERSION > not recommended for production use
+**EXPERIMENTAL-BETA VERSION** > not recommended for production use

-# EasyAdminPlusBundle

 ### About

-EasyAdminPlusBundle is a Symfony4 wrapper for the amazing [EasyCorp/EasyAdminBundle](https://github.com/EasyCorp/EasyAdminBundle).
+EasyAdminPlusBundle is a Symfony 4 wrapper for the amazing [EasyCorp/EasyAdminBundle](https://github.com/EasyCorp/EasyAdminBundle).

 It includes some extra features such as:
 * User management to restrict access to the admin area.